imagej/imagej.github.io/_pages/scripting/clojure.md

 ## Using Clojure inside Fiji

 Go to {% include bc path='Plugins|Scripting|Clojure Interpreter'%}.
 The prompt accepts any clojure code.
-See also Fiji's [Script Editor](/scripting/script-editor).
+See also the [Script Editor](/scripting/script-editor).

 See [Scripting Help](/scripting) for details on keybindings and how to use the interpreter. {% include key keys='Ctrl|)' %} will add all necessary ending parenthesis.